furacca/cuterle/README.md

 Once you run main.py in terminal, the program request the two input file (~.tsv and ~.fasta).<br>
 For every input file there is a check which guarantee its existence and the right format. <br>
 **Please be sure to use the right format**

+If you are not sure about how getting the tsv file follow [How to get a ~.tsv file](#how-to-get-a-tsv-file)

 ![](./screenshots/02_first_run.png)